“When the power of love overcomes the love of power the world will know peace." ~ Jimi Hendrix

 The old Cherokee simply replied, “The one you feed.”

 True power is sourced from the place of Love, which IS abundance, a place where there is always “enough.”
 It is the source of growth and peace for Self and for others.
 This innate power does not oppress, but instead, lifts up to inspire to live to the fullest.
 This aspect of power can be found in laughing during challenging times in our lives, essentially taking the potency away from personal challenges and chooses to be joyful in that moment instead.
-It doesn’t dismiss the challenge, it just discharges the potency from it and gives it back to oneself in that very moment.
+It doesn’t dismiss the challenge, it just discharges the power from it.

 In essence, true power is empowerment.
 This innate knowledge understands that life is precious… and it continues on whether we are in the flesh or not.
 This power understands that we are eternal, despite the appearances right in front of us.
 True power understands that there is no hierarchy and that we all have the capacity to tap into life in every moment, no matter how painful.
 It is the ability to become vulnerable to each emotion and to open our hearts with gentleness.
 It is speaking our truth and honoring our perceptions, even if no one else agrees.
 It is being courageous to walk to the beat of one’s own drum.